 - The vehicle did not come with proper warnings regarding the possible risks of airbags

 These can be highly technical cases, and require the assistance of vehicle experts to determine why the airbag malfunctioned.
 In addition, taking on large manufacturers is always a difficult task.
 You must preserve the vehicle for inspection by our experts to determine if there was airbag failure.
 An aggressive and experienced attorney advocating for your rights.
-Call now The Law Firm of David C. Chavez, LLC at 505-865-9696 to evaluate your claim.
+Call now David C. Chavez Law Firm at 505-865-9696 to evaluate your claim.

 If you crashed because your airbag suddenly deployed or it failed to deploy during a collision, you need a highly skilled personal injury lawyer who has the experience and resources available to evaluate and get your claim resolved.
-For a free consultation with The Law Firm of David C. Chavez, LLC, please call 505-865-9696 or contact us online today.
+For a free consultation with David C. Chavez Law Firm, please call 505-865-9696 or contact us online today.
 Recognized as a Top 10 Top 100 Super Lawyer in the United States in Personal Injury Cases.

 Leave a comment